Interactive Public Art Commission, Creative People and Place, Waterman | May 2019

 Ekta Created a Wish tree interactive installation using reclaimed fabric sourced locally in Hounslow, eco-printed with locally foraged plants and flowers.
 This was installed on Hounslow High Street and later at the Hounslow Library May – Aug 2019.
 Community members were invited to write wishes for family, friends or the community on the cloth leaves and attach them to the wishing tree with a simple string.

 The tradition of tying a piece of fabric or thread around a tree to make a wish is popular in many cultures.
 In India, threads are tied around Banyan trees to make a wish for a family member or friends.
 In China and Japan, ribbons are tied on trees when making a wish.
 Inspired by these Eastern traditions, Ekta created the wishing tree sculpture with a structure made of 4 bamboo poles wound with natural dyed threads.
 Leaves were made in cloth and patterned with subtle prints of plants found in the area, imbuing the sculpture with a spirit of place.

-Nearly 300 positive messages from members of public were written on the leaves in a matter of just 4 hours.
-The installation travelled to Hounslow art Centre later.
+On the day of the installation nearly 300 positive messages from members of public were written on the leaves in a matter of just 4 hours.
+The installation travelled to Hounslow Art Centre and Hounslow Library later.